malbernaz/tiny-history/README.md

 [![Build Status](https://saucelabs.com/browser-matrix/malbernaz.svg)](https://saucelabs.com/beta/builds/126cf589faff497d998c4bb515345011)

 tiny-history is a simple wrapper around the browser history API.
 To some extent it mimics the behaviour of [history](https://github.com/ReactTraining/history), a module created by the good folks from [React Training](https://reacttraining.com/).
-Main differences from it are:
+Main differences from it are that:

-- doesn't normalize paths
+- it doesn't normalize paths
 - basename is not supported
-- transitions blocking is not supported
+- blocking transitions is not supported

 ## Why to use this